Destinations Greece The Cyclades Mykonos

 Ano Mera

-The inland village · the real Mykonos · Tourliani Monastery
+The inland village · everyday Mykonos · Tourliani Monastery

-The island’s only proper inland village, eight kilometres east of Chora — residential, quiet, the Mykonos that stays when the boats leave.
+The island's only proper inland village, eight kilometres east of Chora: residential, quiet, the Mykonos that stays behind when the boats leave.
 The 17th-century Panagia Tourliani Monastery anchors the square, its carved wooden iconostasis still in use, a few honest tavernas around it.
 Worth a half-day.
-Not where you sleep unless silence is the point.
+Not where you sleep unless silence is what you came for.

 Tourliani Monastery8 km east of Chora